 The males pectinate antennae are used to detect pheromones given off by the females.

-Having no size or weight limitations associated with flight her large rounded abdomen can contain hundreds of eggs.
+Having no size or weight limitations associated with flight her large, rounded abdomen can contain hundreds of eggs.

 Life Cycle of the Vapourer Moth

-On emerging the flightless female remains on her cocoon and attracts males by giving off pheromones.
+The emerging, flightless female remains on her cocoon and attracts males by giving off pheromones.

-Following fertilisation she lays a large batch of eggs on the side of her cocoon and adjoining leaves.
+Over the next few days she lays a large batch of eggs on the side of her cocoon and adjoining leaves.

 The Vapourer Moth caterpillar

-It is also one of the most commonly sighted caterpillars in gardens where it can sometimes become so numerous to be considered a pest.
+It’s also one of the most commonly sighted caterpillars in gardens where it can sometimes become so numerous to be considered a pest.

-The caterpillar reaches 40 mm in length, has two ‘horn-like’ projections of black hair from the first segment and a further black ‘tail like’ projection from the rear eleventh segment.
+The caterpillar reaches 40 mm in length, has two ‘horn-like’ projections of black hair from the first segment and a further black ‘tail like’ projection from the rear, eleventh segment.

 Rearing the Vapourer Moth